nicolesmithdev/eat-the-rainbow/README.md

 This is my first and on-going MERN (MongoDB, Express, React, Node) project.
 Eventually I would like to implement the following enhancements:

-1. Improve pagination or implement infinite scrolling
-2. Add authentication to add user rating abilities, "Most Popular"
+1. Add authentication to add user rating abilities, "Most Popular"
-3. Sort by recently added
+2. Sort by recently added

 ## Changelog

+July 26, 2022

+-   Improved pagination with the help of [react-paginate](https://www.npmjs.com/package/react-paginate)

 July 25, 2022